-If you are unfamiliar with the this Library and are thinking of using a (sub)program from it, please follow these instructions: (a) read the whole of the Essential Introduction;
+If you are unfamiliar with this library and are thinking of using a routine from it, please follow these instructions:

-- (b) consult the Library Contents list to select an appropriate chapter or (sub)program; - (c) or search through the Keywords in Context Index, GAMS Index or via an online search facility; - (d) read the relevant Chapter Introduction; - (e) choose a (sub)program, and read the (sub)program document.
-If the (sub)program does not after all meet your needs, return to step (b), (c) or (d); - (f) read the Users' Note for your implementation; - (g) consult local documentation, which should be provided by your local support staff, about access to the this Library on your computing system; - (h) obtain an online copy of the example program for the particular (sub)program of interest and experiment with it.
+- (a) read the whole of this Essential Introduction; - (b) consult the Library Contents list to select an appropriate chapter or routine; - (c) or search through the Keyword Index or GAMS Classification Index or via an online search facility; - (d) read the relevant Chapter Introduction; - (e) choose a routine, and read the routine document.
+If the routine does not after all meet your needs, return to step (b), (c) or (d); - (f) read the Users' Note for your implementation; - (g) consult local documentation, which should be provided by your local support staff, about access to the Library on your computing system; - (h) obtain an online copy of the example program for the particular routine of interest and experiment with it.

-You should now be in a position to include a call to the (sub)program in a program, and to attempt to compile and run it.
+You should now be in a position to include a call to the routine in a program, and to attempt to compile and run it.
 You may of course need to refer back to the relevant documentation in the case of difficulties, for advice on assessment of results, and so on.

-As you become familiar with the Library, some of steps (a) to (h) can be omitted, but it is always essential to: be familiar with the Chapter Introduction;
+As you become familiar with the Library, some of steps (a) to (h) can be omitted, but it is always essential to:

+be familiar with the Chapter Introduction;

-read the (sub)program document;
+read the routine document;